pys876121546/vue3-typescript-template/README.md

 ## End

 I hope this template can help front-end developers solve some pain points in the project, but so far the template has only completed the basic functions.
-If you have any good suggestions or my code has any problems can give positive feedback.
-Let's build a useful vue3 template together.
+If you have any good suggestions or any problems with my code can give positive feedback.
+Let's build a better vue3 template together.

 ## Thank you for your attention.